diogoalmeidad/data-repository/05_git.md

 - 'git status': shows state of the working directory and staging area -> shows which are the files that have been changed, but haven't yet gone to staging;
 - 'git add -A': adds all files to the staging area and creates the 'index' file;
 - 'git commit -m <message>': Makes a commit with a message;
-- 'git log' shows in reverse chronological order the list of commits
+- 'git log' shows in reverse chronological order the list of commits;
+- 'git cat-file -p <commit hash>': Check which commit is the parent of which commit
+- 'git branch': Gives list of branches;
+- 'git branch <name>': Creates a new branch;
+- 'git switch <name>' 'git checkout <name>': Switches to that branch